 At the same time, it just does not look very good if a bra can be seen through a dress.
 So, most of your everyday bras will generally not suffice on your wedding day.

-Thankfully, there are a range of different options for bras available on the market which will work with you and your dress.
+Thankfully, there is a range of different options for bras available on the market which will work with you and your dress.

 Let us now take a closer look at them in the following section.